raspberrypilearning/comic-character/en/step_7.md

 **Click Run**
 + Click on the switch to slide it into the light mode position.
-+ The colours of your web page should change.
++ The colours of your webpage should change.

 --- /task ---